unlovedme/DahuaEventhHandler/docs/design.md

 Handler manages how `kubewatch` handles events.

-With each event get from k8s and matched filtering from configuration, it is passed to ha
+With each event get from k8s and matched filtering from configuration, it is passed to handler.
+Currently, `kubewatch` has 7 handlers:

+ - `Default`: which just print the event in JSON format
+ - `Floc